jashk/Crunchyroll.bundle/README.md

 available at Crunchyroll.com.

 Most content is available to free users in a *low resolution* format that plays *advertisements* throughout the episode.
-If don't want these ads or would like a higher resolution, you will need a premium account.
+If you don't want these ads or would like a higher resolution, you will need a premium account.
 You can start a 14-day free trial by visiting http://www.crunchyroll.com/freetrial.

-Lastly, this plugin was coded and designed while using an Anime premium Crunchyroll account.
+Lastly, this plugin was coded and designed using an Anime premium Crunchyroll account.
 While most things related to Drama seem to work just fine, I have not extensively tested the drama side of this plugin as I have the Anime side.

 Requirements
 ============
 This plugin **requires** a Crunchyroll.com account.
-You can sign up for free at (http://www.crunchyroll.com).
+You can sign up for free at http://www.crunchyroll.com.
 When you get the plugin installed you will need to enter your username and password into the preferences section before you will be able to use it.